Two Days in Southampton Pre- or Post-Cruise

 Evening

 if you want the full Titanic experience, spend the night at the 19th century White Star Tavern on the city's vibrant Oxford Street.
 The former ticket office was renamed after the White Star Shipping Line, as both passengers and crew would frequent here pre- and post-cruise for drinks and dinner.
 It was also where many passengers spent their last night on land, before joining the Titanic the following morning.
 It has been converted into an excellent pub and boutique hotel, with every room (called cabins) named after a White Star Line ship.
-It's walking distance from the Ocean Cruise Terminal, if your ship is departing from there.
+It's walking distance from the Ocean Cruise Terminal.

 There's a lively bar with outside seating and a restaurant which serves up English classics like fish 'n' chips and roasts on a Sunday.
 You'll also have one of the heartiest breakfasts (included in the rate) in town, should you choose to stay here.